uvanlp/llm-workshop-2024/README.md

 ## Acknowledgment

 This workshop is supported by the UVA Engineering Research Interest Group (RIG) program.
-The workshop logistics are made possible via the support of the staff in the CS department.
+The workshop logistics are made possible via the support of the CS department.

 <p align="center">